Hosted by

 Prizes

-The top three models submitted to the challenge will win cash prizes.
-Winners will be announced in December 2025 after submission and evaluation of final scoring.
+The top three models submitted to the challenge will win a combination of cash and cloud GPU credits.
+Winners will be determined based on a score that takes into account the Evaluation criteria described above.
+Final results will be announced in December 2025 after submission and evaluation of final scoring.

-The top three scores will win prizes as follows —
+The top three scores will win prizes as follows, each divided equally between cash and cloud credits—

 1st